nickokkinidis/Project/Multiple_Linear_Regression-Backward_Elimination/README.md

 # What does this program exactly do?

-    1. Defines the `backward_elimination` function that takes a DataFrame as a parameter.
-    Note: Remove spaces and special characters from the column names in the data set, at the moment it can't handle them.
+    1. Opens the data set.
+    2. Converts categorical variables to numerical.
-    2. Prompts the user for the target variable and the desired significance level.
+    3. Prompts the user for the target variable and the desired significance level.
-    3. Runs the multiple linear regression with all the variables (excluding the target variable) and finds their p-values.
+    4. Runs the multiple linear regression with all the variables (excluding the target variable) and finds their p-values.
-    4. Removes the variable with the highest p-value if it is above the significance level.
+    5. Removes the variable with the highest p-value if it is above the significance level.
+    6. Checks to see if the adjusted R squared is reduced.
-    5. Repeats steps 3 and 4 until only the relevant variables remain in the model.
+    7. Repeats until only the relevant variables remain in the model and adjusted R squared is not reduced.

 # Libraries: